particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 Billing is measured in blocks.

-- A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month.
+- A block includes {{basicTierDataOperationsUnit}} Data Operations ({{basicTierDataOperationsComma}}) per month.
-- Up to {{growthTierDevices}} devices.
+- Up to {{basicTierDevices}} devices.
-- Up to {{growthTierDataOperationsCellularData}} of cellular data per month, pooled across all devices.
+- Up to {{basicTierDataOperationsCellularData}} of cellular data per month, pooled across all devices.
 - Blocks are specific to cellular or Wi-Fi.
-Usage is aggregated for all devices in all products in your growth organization of the same class.
+Usage is aggregated for all devices in all products in your basic organization of the same class.
 For example, Electrons, Borons, and B-Series are all cellular devices that can share the same block even though they are in different products.
-- Cellular blocks are {{growthBlockCellularPrice}} per month per block
-- Wi-Fi blocks are {{growthBlockWiFiPrice}} per month per block
+- Blocks are {{basicBlockPrice}} per month per block

 {{top}}